kinvolk/bpf-exercises/README.md

 $ make run-exercise-04
 ```

-Run the program manually and pass one or more process ids to watch:
+In the container, run the program manually and pass one or more process ids to watch:

 ```
 $ go run main.go <pid>...